 So there you have it, a warning to those of you who still believe all they read on the Internet, the manufacturers exaggerate beyond the point of lying and the very institutions that are supposed to prevent consumers like me getting fleeced don’t operate beyond the Port of Dover.
 Despite the plethora of Consumer Rights legislation and the Sale of Goods Act, the old adage of Caveat emptor stands the test of time and is as relevant today as it always was.
 Especially when dealing with foreign traders.

-I would advise anyone considering the purchase of a chiptuning power box to forget the whole idea, it's about as effective as a go-faster stripe.
+I would advise anyone considering the purchase of an Italian Speed chiptuning power box to forget the whole idea, it’s about as effective as a go-faster stripe.
 You are only going to be fleeced and your money would be better spent on a couple of extra tanks of fuel.
-As a bonus, the extra tanks of fuel won't cease to function after a few months and therefore you won't be asked to ship them to Italy at great expense.
+As a bonus, the extra tanks of fuel won’t cease to function after a few months and therefore you won’t be asked to ship them to Italy at great expense.
 If you really need better fuel consumption, buy a smaller car or drive more economically; Both methods will be vastly superior to anything Italy has to offer.
-Except for maybe Pizza.
+Except for maybe Pizza, Pasta, Prosciutto or Politicians, although we all have more than our fair share of the latter.